Cardinal-Cryptography/bulletin-board-example/README.md

 * instantiate them
 * record their addresses
 * update the addresses and contracts' metadata files in the frontend directory

+If you need to upload the contracts many times, you have two options:
+* run the `make chain-restart` command, which will remove the old contracts,
+* set the `BULLETIN_BOARD_VERSION` variable to different two-digit numbers with each run, which will allow you to upload different instances of the same contract.

+Option 1 is the recommended one for most use cases.

 ### Running the frontend